 The first appointment with a counselor is called the initial assessment.
 If individual counseling is recommended after the initial assessment, the student will be assigned to one of our staff counselors.
 Some of our counselors are practicum students in clinical psychology and work under the supervision of a licensed psychologist.
 There is no charge for individual counseling.

-The Counseling Center offers a variety of groups each year for degree-seeking students currently enrolled at Wheaton College.
+The Counseling Center offers a variety of groups each year for full time, degree-seeking students currently enrolled at Wheaton College.
 A number of groups each year are coordinated around a common theme and provide both education and support for students who have had similar experiences.
 Past themes have included eating disorders, children of divorced parents, and dealing with chronic pain.
 The focus of groups adjusts slightly each academic year in response to student need.
 In addition we offer men's groups, which focus on issues pertinent to male students, and women's groups, which address a range of relational issues common to female students.

 Group participation primarily allows students to gain experience with, and work on, issues of being intimate with peers.
 The immediate group goal is to provide a safe environment in which students can explore personal issues, grow in a context of mutual learning, and alleviate symptoms of loneliness, sadness or anxiety.
 The long-term goal is to learn the skills necessary to develop healthy and mature relationships in general.
 We believe these skills contribute to more effective participation in friend and family groups, improved quality of life, and more mature, honest participation in Christian community throughout the lifespan.

-The Counseling Center provides premarital counseling for engaged couples who are both degree-seeking students currently enrolled at Wheaton College.
+The Counseling Center provides premarital counseling for engaged couples who are both full time, degree-seeking students currently enrolled at Wheaton College.
 Students take both the PREPARE inventory and the Taylor Johnson Temperament Analysis.
 After the tests are scored, the couple meets with a counselor for several weeks to discuss their relational strengths and to explore areas where further growth is advised.
 A summary letter can be sent to the couple's minister if needed - with signed release of information.
 There is a $65 fee for the scoring of the tests.

 The Counseling Center has built relationships with local psychiatrists and other mental health providers for the benefit of those students who want or need services off-campus.
 Referrals can be made for medication consultation, nutritional counseling, substance use counseling or other specialized needs.
 Referral services are available to all members of the Wheaton College community.